freedomjs/freedom-pgp-e2e/README.md

 build end-to-end.
 You'll see quite a few things flying by, and may need to accept certificates for *.googlecode.com.
-It may also have warnings on repeated runs as paths/files will already exist - these shouldn't be an issue.
-Just make sure to check the sample chrome app after any builds to make sure it works.
+It may also have warnings on repeated runs as paths/files will already exist - these shouldn't be an issue, but check tests to be sure.

 #### Test

+When running grunt, karma PhantomJS tests are automatically run and should be reported at the end.
+If you want to run the same tests on Firefox and Chrome, use "grunt test" instead.

-A sample chrome app is prepared to show the usage of end-to-end api.
+Additionall, a sample chrome app is prepared to show the usage of end-to-end api.
 After build, just load "build/samples/chrome-app" to chrome.
 You will need to enable developer mode and click "load unpacked extension", and you should see the text "pgp encryption test succeeded" at the bottom of the window that pops up once you launch it.